-Manufacturing Analytics is not the same as MES or ERP
+Manufacturing Analytics is Not the Same as MES or ERP

 If you don’t want to read this whole post I will summarize: Manufacturing Analytics is not ERP or MES.
 Simple, right?

-It is a different tool with a different goal.
+Manufacturing analytics is a different tool with a different goal.
 So do you need both?
 Probably not, right?

 Not surprisingly, I would say that is wrong.

-The goal of any Manufacturing Analytics application is to increase capacity and throughput, doing more with the same resources.
+The goal of any manufacturing analytics application is to increase capacity and throughput, doing more with the same resources.

 It does this by using machine and operator data to find and eliminate inefficiencies in manufacturing processes.